david-drew/ote/QUICK_START_GUIDE.md

    from the chosen task folder is used to avoid breaking constraints for the OTE task.

-6. Install the failed jupyter-client.
+6. If the jupyter-client install failed (you'll see a message), install it manually.
     ```bash
     pip3 install jupyter-client
     ```

-6. Change contraints.txt to use python-dateutil 2.8.2, instead of 2.8.1.

-8. Update PYTHONPATH environment variable to include the new libraries.
+7. Update PYTHONPATH environment variable to include the new libraries.
    Note that "path_to_ote_parent_dir" below needs to be changed to match your installation.

     ```bash
     export PYTHONPATH=$PYTHONPATH:<path_to_ote_parent_dir>/training_extensions/ote_sdk
     ```
-9. Install ote_sdk requirements.
+8. Install ote_sdk requirements.
     Move to the ote_sdk directory.
     ```bash
     pip3 install -r requirements.txt
     ```

-10. Install PyTorch.
+9. Install PyTorch.
     ```bash
     pip3 install torch
     ```

-11. After `ote_cli` is installed in the virtual environment, you can use `ote` command line interface described below to run train/eval/export/other action for templates related to the chosen task type.
+10. After `ote_cli` is installed in the virtual environment, you can use `ote` command line interface described below to run train/eval/export/other action for templates related to the chosen task type.